JimBell/DeepMirCut_Data/Dataset_Download_Scripts/README.md

-# deep-mir-cut Dataset Download and Preparation
+# Dataset Download and Preparation

-If you plan on running these scripts to download and prepare the data yourself, please add the PerlModules/miRBaseDataGatherer.pm to your PERL5LIB path.
+If you plan on running these scripts, please add the PerlModules/miRBaseDataGatherer.pm to your PERL5LIB path.

 The downloadSequenceData.sh script may be run to download all the neccessary files and extract information about each organism microRNAs (download includes entire genome for each organsim so it is around 100GB in size.)